 We stayed at the Sakura Cross Hotel Shinjuku East while in Tokyo.
 Tokyo is not a cheap place to stay and we found this hotel quite good value compared to what was on offer.
 For current pricing click here.

 Our hotel was in a great location being between two train stations – Higashi-Shinjuku Station (500 metres away) and Wakamatsu-Kawada Station (550 metres away) – the former being the one we used the most which is also just one station away from the main Shinjuku Station.
-Our hotel also had various 7/11’s close by, as well as a laundry mat and bakery.
+Our hotel also had various 7/11’s close by, as well as a laundromat and bakery.

 We got in pretty late at night – but we all walked across to the 7/11 for some food for dinner (yes 7/11 has amazing Japanese food!!!) and also bought some breakfast so we were ready to go the next morning.
+When taking kids to Japan this is my number 1 tip for when you need food fast!

 Day 2: Explore Tokyo